Neurogenic Bladder Explained: Causes and Management

 What are the symptoms of neurogenic bladder?

 woman holding her hands on her stomach in painThe symptoms of neurogenic bladder depend on what is causing the condition.
 The most common symptom of NGB is the inability to control urination.
-You can either lose control over your ability to urinate (overactive bladder or OAB) or are unable to fully empty the bladder, or have slow bladder emptying (underactive bladder or UAB).
+You can either lose control over your ability to urinate (overactive bladder or OAB) or are unable to empty the bladder fully, or have slow bladder emptying (underactive bladder or UAB).

 Urinary Tract Infection

-A urinary tract infection (UTI) is often one of the first signs of neurogenic bladder.
+A urinary tract infection (UTI) is often one of the first signs.
 Those with overactive and underactive bladder often experience repeated urinary tract infections.
 UTIs are caused by harmful bacteria, viruses, or yeast growing in the urinary tract.

 Urine Leakage